- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 If you’re looking for a bank to handle your basic and advanced financial needs, CIT Bank might be right for you.
 They appear to be very savings-oriented, as there is no checking account option available.
 Their basic savings account is called the Savings Builder, tiered savings account with rates up to 1.7% APY (yield can change, so check the latest rates here).
 This savings account is best for monthly savers as well as high volume savers.

 This account can help you save more and earn more.
 Take a look at some of the features:

 - Earn one of the nation’s high-interest savings account rates, more than 25x the national average

-- Get 2.421% interest rate from the day the account is opened through the first Evaluation day
+- Get 1.7% interest rate yield from the day the account is opened through the first Evaluation day

 - Continue earning up to 1.7% APY (annual percentage yield) by

 - Keeping a balance of $25,000 or more or,